JasonEtco/nunjucks-await-filter/README.md

 }
 ```

-Use an `async` function:
+Use an `async` function in your Nunjucks template:

 ```nunjucks
 The weather in Toronto is {{ getWeather('Toronto') | await }}
 ```

-That's all there is! `getWeather` will resolve and the result will show in the rendered template.
+And then render the template however you normally would (as an Express view engine, using `env.renderString`, etc). `getWeather` will resolve and the result will show in the rendered template.
+That's all there is to it!

 ## How it works